 Buenos Aires is the capital city of Argentina and the largest urban centre in the country.
 It spans 203 square kilometres and ranks as the second-largest metropolitan area in South America, following São Paulo, Brazil.
 The city is positioned on the western shore of the Río de la Plata, approximately 150 miles from the Atlantic Ocean.
 This strategic location has influenced its development as an important port and commercial hub in Argentina.

 The city has a diverse population composed largely of descendants of European immigrants, primarily those from Spain and Italy, who arrived during significant migration waves in the late 19th and early 20th centuries.
+Many of its immigrants obtained Argentine citizenship and now have the same rights as the locals.
 This European influence is visible in the architecture, culture, and social life of Buenos Aires.
 The city is known for its role as the economic, cultural, and political centre of Argentina, with a well-developed infrastructure, educational institutions, and industries.

 Buenos Aires plays a critical role in Argentina’s economy.
 It is the main financial, industrial, and commercial centre, contributing significantly to the country’s GDP.
 The city hosts a variety of industries including manufacturing, finance, services, and creative sectors.
 The port of Buenos Aires is among the busiest in South America, handling significant imports and exports, which supports the economy both locally and nationally.